megahall/sdn_sensor/README.md

 With virtualization it is safer, as it should only be able to take over the VM, and not the hypervisor.
-However if you use native PCI Passthrough, or other raw or low level VF (Virtual Functions) on the NICs, or special DPDK Ethernet drivers, anything could happen.
+However if you use native PCI Passthrough, or other raw or low level VF (Virtual Functions) on the NIC's, or special DPDK Ethernet drivers, anything could happen.
 Think carefully.

 ### Coverity Scan Static Analysis Results ###